 So, how do I bear with the waiting child?
 In my case a 2.5-year-old?

 - The moment it starts I calmly tell her that she has to wait for her turn

 - I try to entertain her in some other way

 - When she cries… I always let her cry it out if she feels like it.
 I hold her and give her comfort.
 It is ok to cry… for everyone.
 While she is trying to settle down I repeat the same sentence: ˝You know your sister will give you the doll the moment she finishes playing.
 She took it first and you must wait for your turn.
 It’s ok to cry, but that is not the way to get the toy.
 I am always here for you.˝

-After 6 months of this method, I must confess to myself that there has been some massive progress in my siblings fights.
+After 6 months of this method, I must confess to myself that there has been some massive progress in my toddler’s fighting over toys.
 Especially in my older daughter, who is now a 6-year-old.
 She enjoys taking turns with her sister.

-You must know, it is not all roses and flowers… They still fight and struggle for their position.
-I still yell around the house sometimes like a crazy mom… But I believe we are on the right track.
+You must know, it is not all roses and flowers… Toddler toy fights and a struggle for their position are still present.
+I regularly yell around the house sometimes like a crazy mom… But I believe we are on the right track.